flintlib/flint/doc/source/gr.rst

     Sets *res* to a random nonzero element of the domain *ctx*.
     This operation will fail and return ``GR_DOMAIN`` in the zero ring.

+.. function:: int gr_randtest_small(gr_ptr res, flint_rand_t state, gr_ctx_t ctx)

+    Sets *res* to a "small" element of the domain *ctx*.
+    This is suitable for randomized testing where a "large" argument could result in excessive computation time.

 Input, output and string conversion ................................................................................